YangVincent/YangVincent.github.io/_posts/2019-09-15-photography.md

 "Beautiful", I thought.
 I've peaked; time to find a new hobby \s.

-In all honesty, I hadn't expected to be able to capture that many stars at all.
+In all honesty, I was quite proud.
+I hadn't expected to be able to capture that many stars.
 I sent this to my family, and received "where was this?" and "wow crazy boys".

-A few days later, my brother had finished editing:
+A few days later, my brother finished editing:

 ![Kevin's Milky Way]({{ site.url }}/images/photography/kevinmilkyway.jpg)